Curricular Resource Center

 Submission Form

-The application should be in PDF format.
+The completed proposal should be in PDF format.
 Make sure to submit by the deadline.

 Please label your file "[first name] [last name]_[IC title]_[date of submission]" (ex.
 "Josiah Carberry_Innovative Critical Pedagogy IC_November 202x”).